 The CB-4-1-5000 (5KW) versions have a frequency range of 1.8-31 MHz and do not cover 6 meters.

 CB-4-1-1500 is housed in a 4” x 4” x 2” waterproof housing with SO-239 input and stainless steel eye bolts on the side for ease of connection to your wire antenna.
 Top eye bolt acts as an antenna hoist.

-For OCF antennas we recommend a 21%/79% offset for best all band results.
-If you use 66%/34% offset, do not use on 15 meters as the impedance mismatch will damage the balun.
+For an 80 meter OCF antennas we recommend a (95 feet/79.5% and 40 feet/29.5% offset for best all band results.
+If you use 66%/34% offset, do not use on 15 meters as the impedance mismatch may damage the balun at high power levels.
 Loop antennas should be cut for 1005/F(MHz) in total length, where F (MHz) is the lowest frequency to be used.
 For 3.5MHz this equates to 288 feet.